Cardiovascular Health

 There’s not much we can do about our age or the health history of our family members, but we can do a lot to keep our risk of cardiovascular disease low and maintain a healthy heart.

 • Keep your blood pressure under control.
 High blood pressure is a major risk factor for both heart attacks and strokes.
 A nutritious diet and regular exercise will help you maintain a healthy blood pressure.
-If lifestyle changes aren’t enough, your doctor can suggest medication to help keep your blood pressure in the healthy range.
+If lifestyle changes aren’t enough, your healthcare provider can suggest medication to help keep your blood pressure in the healthy range.

 • Whenever possible, keep your stress level to a minimum.
 Of course, that’s easier said than done.
 Living with HIV and other chronic conditions can add stress to our lives on top of all the other events, pressures and responsibilities we have to deal with.
 Regular use of various mind/body techniques, acupuncture, massage, meditation, yoga or other relaxation techniques can help you release and manage your stress.